How technology is changing business

 • Fraud prevention

-US Bank, for example, looks at the location of your smartphone every time you pay with your card.
-This helps identify stolen cards and prevent declined transactions during international travel.
-A neat idea for geolocation app development.
+US Bank, for example, looks at your smartphone’s location every time you pay with your card.
+This helps identify stolen cards and prevent declined transactions during international travel—a neat idea for geolocation app development.

 Examples of location intelligence in various industries